giriaryan694-a11y/nvmi/README.md

 - **Run NVMI in an isolated environment** (container, VM, or restricted user account) when processing untrusted content.
 - **Monitor logs** for unusual tool invocation patterns.

+### 🚧 Security Status

+NVMI is an experimental project under active development.

+While some safeguards are implemented, NVMI should not currently be considered a fully sandboxed or hardened execution environment.

+At present, advanced security mechanisms such as capability-based permissions, granular security levels, command approval workflows, and stronger execution isolation are still planned features and have not yet been fully implemented.

+#### Recommended Usage

+For now, it is strongly recommended to run NVMI inside:

+* Docker containers
+* Virtual machines (VMs)
+* Dedicated testing environments
+* Non-production systems

+Avoid granting access to sensitive files, production infrastructure, privileged accounts, or important personal data.

+#### Planned Security Improvements

+* Safe / Medium / Research security levels
+* Per-tool permission controls
+* Command approval workflows
+* Improved execution isolation
+* Enhanced prompt injection mitigations
+* Docker-first deployment options

+Due to ongoing academic commitments and limited development time, these improvements are being implemented gradually.

 ---

 ## 📦 Installation